 Humans are manufacturers, in part what defines our species.
 The things we make are tools for survival, weapons for protection, toys to entertain and teach our young, ritual objects to communicate with supernatural forces, material signs to reflect our social status in the community, and numerous other items just for personal display, pride in the craftsmanship and beauty.

-From time to time, students work together with faculty to produce educational, public exhibitions of the collection such as the recent One Room, One World exhibit.
+From time to time, students work together with faculty to produce educational, public exhibitions of the collection such as the widely acclaimed One Room, One World exhibit.